Latest Information on how Chester U3A activities are changing because of Coronavirus

 Whilst Covid-19 is still with us, we are replacing the talk at the meeting on the first Tuesday of each month with one that is delivered online.
 Each member will be emailed a link to this talk, which will be available for one month only.
 Please do not forward these links to anyone who is not a member of Chester U3A, as the talks have been specially commissioned and paid for by us, and the speakers may not want their talks circulated more widely (and they have a living to make!).

 Thursday meetings have changed!
 May & June were substituted by an email with a series of links to online materials (blogs, videos, podcasts, etc.) that we hope will be of use to members (see below).
-In July we have a live webinar where Mal Waite will tell us how the 2020 Chester Folk Festival survived Covid19 by going online.
-See the email to all members for how to book your place.
+In July we had a live webinar where Mal Waite told us how the 2020 Chester Folk Festival survived Covid19 by going online.
+You can play the recording at the bottom of this page.

 - Guidance for group outdoor activities & a risk assessment checklist are available in the Links on the righthand side of this page.